SteamedPears/Code-Review/INSTALL.md

 Installation Instructions:

 1. open a terminal
-2. `git clone --recursive-submodules git@github.com:CarletonU-COMP2406-W2013/Steamed-Pears.git CodeReview`
+2. `git clone --recurse-submodules git@github.com:CarletonU-COMP2406-W2013/Steamed-Pears.git CodeReview`
 3. Run `bin/install_server.sh`

 This will clone the project into a folder and initialize its git submodules.